wynne-chen/DSI-37-Project-2/README.md

 1. To maximise commissions for the least effort, the agency may wish to leverage the prediction model and consider different strategies at the town, neighbourhood and block/unit levels.

-2. Up-play positive features during pitch to prospective sellers and buyers (i.e. maximising buyers/sellers’ returns)
+2. Emphasise on positive features during pitch to prospective sellers and buyers (i.e. maximising buyers/sellers’ returns) - consider a simple and user-friendly tool for prospective clients to play around with (try this at https://githubberst-project-2-streamlitapp2-856hmn.streamlit.app/)

 3. Regularly provide content on features of interest (e.g. electronic direct mail, news and articles) to prospective clients